Best Payroll Companies & Services for Today's Businesses

 Who uses ADP?

 ADP has products available for businesses of any size.
-There’s ADP Run for businesses with under 50 staff, ADP Workforce Now for mid-sized companies, and ADP Vantage for enterprise.
-Workforce Now is the most popular offering, particularly in the healthcare and computer software industries.
+There’s ADP RUN for businesses with under 50 staff, ADP Workforce Now for mid-sized companies, and ADP Vantage for enterprise companies.
+Workforce Now is the most popular, particularly in the retail and IT industries.

-Businesses usually choose ADP in an effort to combine HR and payroll into a single system.
-It offers detailed HR analytics that are directly linked to payroll for more accurate BI reporting.
-With ADP Workforce Now, you’ll get all your basic payroll and year-end tax filing functions.
-To get enhanced HR features like compliance reporting, onboarding, talent acquisition, and performance management, or add-ons like timekeeping, you’ll need to pay extra.
-Check out their full list of features here.
+Businesses usually choose ADP to combine HR and payroll into a single system.
+It offers detailed HRIS analytics that are directly linked to payroll for more accurate BI reporting.
+You’ll get all your basic payroll and year-end tax filing functions with ADP Workforce Now.
+You'll need to pay extra to get enhanced HR features like compliance reporting, onboarding, talent acquisition, and performance management, or add-ons like timekeeping.

 How much does ADP cost?

-Unfortunately, ADP has quote based pricing, so you will need to contact their sales team to determine the cost.
+ADP has quote-based pricing, so you must contact their sales team to determine the cost.

 Pros